 Likelihood of Execution: The Company places significant importance on this when executing Clients’ Orders.
-However, in some cases it may not be possible to execute an order, for example (but not limited to), the following cases: during news, at the start of trading sessions, in periods of high volatility, when prices may move significantly up or down and away from quoted prices, when there is rapid price movement, when there is insufficient liquidity for the execution of the specific volume at the quoted price.
+However, in some cases, it may not be possible to execute an order, for example (but not limited to), the following cases: during news, at the start of trading sessions, in periods of high volatility, when prices may move significantly up or down and away from quoted prices, when there is rapid price movement when there is insufficient liquidity for the execution of the specific volume at the quoted price.
 In such cases, the Company reserves the right to decline an order of any type or to offer Clients a new price for their orders.
-Orders filled outside of a regulated trading venue will only be routed if guaranteed to be executed, or if the size of trade is outside the parameters accepted by our executing broker.
-Settlement risk is higher than trading whole shares on exchange, but counterparty risk is part and parcel of fractional shares.
-Trading 212 UK conducts due diligence on its sister company annually, and has insight into their capital, as a fellow Group member.
+Orders filled outside of a regulated trading venue will only be routed if guaranteed to be executed or if the size of the trade is outside the parameters accepted by our executing broker.
+Settlement risk is higher than trading whole shares on an exchange, but counterparty risk is part and parcel of fractional shares.
+Trading 212 UK conducts due diligence on its sister company annually and has insight into their capital as a fellow Group member.
 The Company is therefore well informed as to the possibility of default.
-If you do not receive on-screen confirmation of a trade you should check with us whether the deal has been executed.
+If you do not receive on-screen confirmation of a trade, you should check with us whether the deal has been executed.

 Likelihood of Settlement: Upon the execution of an order, the Company shall proceed to the immediate settlement of such an order.